forestgrape/coronavirus/index.md

     - Outdoor and indoor: for close range face-to-face contact/talking.
     - In indoor places where susceptible or infectious people can be.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.

-    Ideally masks are as comfortable one doesn't notice wearing them.
-In some situations e.g. hospitals a dense mask is necessary, in leisure time often any mask will do it.
-Any clean mask protects more than no mask!
+    Ideally masks are as comfortable so one doesn't mind wearing them.
+In some situations e.g. hospitals a dense mask is necessary.
+Clean mask protects more than no mask.

     Masks can be reused if [cleaned](./monitor_and_control.md#mask-reuse-and-cleaning) regularly.
 From time to time it should changed or washed thoroughly - there's more than Sars-CoV-2, that's not to forget!